asciiscry3r/mksscryertower.quest/content/category/MirgorodCrimes.rst

       Totally affect human rights.

-      Can damage will, freedom, privacy, consciousness, heath.
+      Can damage will, freedom, privacy, consciousness, health.

       This is a DEW or close to this type of weapons and NFC devices.
       Some computer and phone screens can radiate on needed frequency.